University of Iceland: Education

 The University of Iceland offers studies in more than 160 undergraduate programmes in the humanities, science and social sciences and in professional fields such as theology, law, business, medicine, odontology, nursing, pharmacology and engineering.
 Postgraduate studies are offered by all faculties, most of them research-based although not exclusively.
 There are also several multidisciplinary master's programmes available in the fields of health and environmental sciences, some of them in cooperation with other European universities.

 The principal language of instruction is Icelandic.
 Textbooks are mainly in English and Icelandic.
 Most departments offer courses in English and allow foreign students to take their examinations in English.
 Icelandic language, medieval studies and environmental sciences are some of the university's strongest specialties, owing to Iceland's unique literary heritage and nature.
 A growing number of English-taught programmes are offered in these fields and others, attracting a large number of foreign students.

+International collaboration

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Rankings

 In 2011, Times Higher Education included the University of Iceland for the first time, placing it in the 276-300 band globally.
 The following year it had risen to the 251-275 band on the same list.
-Currently, Times ranks the university among the 201-250 best in the world.
 The 2017 edition of Academic Ranking of World Universities (ARWU) placed it in the 401-500 band globally.